Block diagonally symmetric lozenge tilings: Statement of main results

-Another consequence of Theorem \ref{thm:1} provides the $(q,t)$-generating function of $\r$-block symmetric plane partitions of $PP^n_{\r}(m \times m)$. \begin{theorem} The $(q,t)$-generating function of $\r$-block symmetric plane partitions of $PP^n(m \times m)$ is given by

-where $\alpha$ and $\beta$ are the same as in Theorem \ref{thm:1}. \end{theorem} \begin{proof} From the above discussion, the set of $\r$-block symmetric plane partitions of $PP^n(m \times m)$ is in bijection with the set of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$.
-As shown in Figure \ref{fig:hook}, viewing such a symmetric lozenge tiling as a pile of unit cubes and decomposing it as follows.
-We first partition these unit cubes according to their level and then decompose the collection of unit cubes in the same level into \textit{symmetric hooks}.
-Figure \ref{fig:hook2} shows all the unit cubes in the fourth level in Figure \ref{fig:hook1}, their symmetric hook decomposition is given in Figure \ref{fig:hook3}.
+Now, we explain how the weight of $\r$-block diagonally symmetric plane partitions behaves under David and Tomei's bijection.
+To do that, we view such a symmetric lozenge tiling as a pile of unit cubes and decompose it as follows (see Figure \ref{fig:hook}).
+We first partition these unit cubes according to their level and then decompose the collection of unit cubes in the same level into symmetric hooks.
+Figure \ref{fig:hook2} shows all the unit cubes in the fourth level in Figure \ref{fig:hook1}; their symmetric hook decomposition is given in Figure \ref{fig:hook3}.

-One can easily see that the leftmost unit cube in each symmetric hook corresponds to a weighted lozenge and our weight assignment carries the following geometric information: if this lozenge is weighted by $q^kt$, then the corresponding symmetric hook consists of $(2k+1)$ unit cubes (see Figure \ref{fig:hook3} again).
-In this symmetric hook, we can interpret the exponent of $q^k$ as half of the number of unit cubes in this symmetric hook that is not on the diagonal and that of $t=t^1$ as the unit cube on the diagonal.
+One can see that the leftmost unit cube in each symmetric hook corresponds to a nontrivially weighted lozenge, and our weight assignment carries the following geometric information: if this lozenge is weighted by $q^kt$, then the corresponding symmetric hook consists of $(2k+1)$ unit cubes (see Figure \ref{fig:hook3} again).
+In this symmetric hook, we can interpret the exponent of $q^k$ as half of the number of unit cubes in this symmetric hook that are not on the diagonal, and that of $t=t^1$ as the unit cube on the diagonal.

-Thus, the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(m,m,n)$ (as shown in Theorem \ref{thm:1}) gives the following generating function of $\r$-block symmetric plane partitions of $PP^n(m\times m)$.
+Thus, the $(q,t)$-generating function of $\r$-block diagonally symmetric lozenge tilings of $H(n,m,m)$ (as shown in Theorem \ref{thm:1}) gives the following generating function of $\r$-block diagonally symmetric plane partitions $PP^n_{\r}(m\times m)$:

-We then obtain the desired product formula by replacing $q$ with $q^2$ in \eqref{eq:thm1.1}, this completes the proof. \end{proof}
+Therefore, replacing $q$ by $q^2$ in \eqref{eq:thm1.1}, we derive the following $(q,t)$-generating function of $\r$-block diagonally symmetric plane partitions $PP^n_{\r}(m \times m)$. \begin{theorem} The $(q,t)$-generating function of $\r$-block diagonally symmetric plane partitions $PP^n_{\r}(m \times m)$ is given by